 where Sx and Sy refer to the show’s X and Y axes; Lx and Ly refer to the layer’s X and Y axes.

 When Photodex provided the ability to rotate a layer around other than the layer’s center, rotating the layer at other than a layer’s side or corner was apparently never really considered.
 So, Photodex never provided the user with a feature to easily select an arbitrary, user selected rotate center.
+To date, Photopia’s Director and Creator do not do so either.
 Yes, it is possible to select a rotate center anywhere on the screen.
 However, it is difficult to select a specific rotation point without doing some significant calculations.
 Change the layer’s position, aspect, or size and your rotate center is no longer valid.
 Returning to that original rotate center is very difficult if you have no idea how Rotate Center is calculated.
-Photodex left that to the user to determine.
+That nugget of information is left to the user to determine.
 Most people have no idea what defines rotate center – they simply want to use it.
-However, Photodex’s chosen implementation limits Rotate Center’s effectiveness to simple situations only.
+However, the current implementation limits Rotate Center’s effectiveness to simple situations only.

 Until I discovered the relationship between pan, zoom, rotate center, and the screen and layer aspects, nobody outside of Photodex realized any rotate center relationships with existed at all.
+This legacy approach is maintained by Photopia.
 Not knowing relationships makes it rather difficult to make effective use of rotate center’s functionality.

 Refer to Figure 4 and use the following LAYER assumptions: it has a 3:2 aspect, has a zoom of 35%, has a pan of -25, -15, and uses the Fill Frame scale.
 The arbitrary rotate center location is 20,-35.
 In this case, F is no longer 1 since the layer has a different aspect than the show and is calculated as (16/9)/(3:2) = 1.18519.
 The relevant equation for Rotate Center-X is 100Pex/Zx.
 Its value is calculated as 100(20-(-25))/35 = 128.57.
 The Rotate Center-Y equation is 100(Pey/Zy)/F. It is calculated as 100((-35-(-15))/35)/((16/9)/(3/2)) = -48.21.
 So, the Rotate Center values are 128.57,-48.21.